-This camp is designed to further lifesaving skills.
+This camp is designed to develop lifesaving skills.
 The camp combines two advanced lifesaving awards: Bronze Medallion and Bronze Cross with a CPR ‘C’ award.
 You will perform challenging water rescues, learn First Aid and CPR, and develop aquatic endurance.
 A Bronze Cross can earn you two credits for grade 11.

 There will be no refund if you have not met all the required course prerequistes.